gauravsaini694/nehasood/content/allpages/dr-neha-sood-nose-bleed.md

           * After the bleeding stops, don’t bend over, strain and/or lift anything heavy.
 Don’t blow or rub your nose for several days.

-          ### When should I see my doctor about nasal bleeding?
+          ### When Should I see my Doctor About Nasal Bleeding?

           * You get epistaxis often.